brainrotgamez/unity-webgl-integration/README.md

-Quick-reference of the JavaScript hooks your Unity/WebGL game should use.
 When the game is implemented in brainrotgamez.com, it will use these functions.

 If you'd like, you may use these function calls in your code to enable functionality with the site.
 (They won't work in the itch webgl display, only on brainrotgamez.com)